-- Its functions enable us to have a quick search and paves the way for replacing text from a specific area or field without resorting to action.
+- Its functions enable us to quickly search and pave the way for replacing text from a specific area or field without resorting to action.

-Pinky tagger is used as a mass tagger on the Linux platform, supporting the MusicBrainz service that paves the way of automatically finding the correct information from the files.
-This audio tag editor software facilitates managing files, downloading cover to a significant extent.
-Additionally, this software is used to tag with an integrated expression scanner and MusicBrainz.
+Pinky tagger is used as a mass tagger on the Linux platform, supporting the MusicBrainz service that paves the way for automatically finding the correct information from the files.
+This audio tag editor software facilitates managing files and downloading covers significantly—additionally, this software tags with an integrated expression scanner and MusicBrainz.

-Entire albums can be tagged with this application even though fingerprints are not familiar with the MusicBrainz server.
-To this end, different algorithms are used in the Pinky-tagger, such as fault tolerant string comparison and length comparison, and so on.
+Entire albums can be tagged with this application even though fingerprints are unfamiliar with the MusicBrainz server.
+To this end, different algorithms are used in the Pinky-tagger, such as fault-tolerant string comparison and length comparison, and so on.